-Ashford Stud, located in the heart of Kentucky’s famous Bluegrass, is Coolmore’s home in America.
+Ashford Stud, owned by John Magnier and located in the heart of Kentucky’s famous Bluegrass, is Coolmore’s home in America.
 While now much larger in size, the initial tract of land that Ashford consisted of was 465 acres.
 That land was originally part of an important cattle farm owned by Col. Edmund H. Taylor Jr. who founded the Old Taylor Distilleries in nearby Frankfort.
 Known as Hereford Farm, the property was developed around 1912 and operated as a cattle farm up until the late 1970s.
 At that time, Dr. Bill Lockridge began to transform the farm into a state of the art stud, fit for the finest stallions in the world.

 After three years of careful planning and construction, Ashford opened its doors for the 1982 breeding season.
 The stallion roster was headlined by Storm Bird, a horse that was the highest rated two-year-old in Europe while trained by the legendary Vincent O’Brien.
 Among the resident mares at Ashford in 1982 was Terlingua.
 Her mating to Storm Bird that year would have a lasting impact on thoroughbred breeding worldwide through the exploits of their prolific son Storm Cat.